WilderDan/Rational-Numbers-Countably-Infinite/README.md

-#
+#Rational-Numbers-Countably-Infinite
-Shows that the set of positive rational numbers is a countably infinite set.
+Program demonstrating that the set of positive rational numbers is a countably infinite set.

 Syntax: executable NUM {anything_lol}